NextDesignSolutions/NextJtag/README.md

 Commands:
-  -t,--temperature            Performs a read of temperature sysmon/xadc registers -v,--voltage,--vccint       Performs a read of vccint sysmon/xadc registers --vccaux                    Performs a read of vccaux sysmon/xadc registers --vccbram                   Performs a read of vccbram sysmon/xadc registers
+  -t,--temperature            Performs a read of temperature sysmon/xadc registers -T,--slr-temperature        Performs a read of current temperature from eaach SLR -v,--voltage,--vccint       Performs a read of vccint sysmon/xadc registers --vccaux                    Performs a read of vccaux sysmon/xadc registers --vccbram                   Performs a read of vccbram sysmon/xadc registers